-- Add the 1/2 cup butter to the empty pot and melt over medium heat.
-Add the shallot, and cook for a minute or so until softened but not brown, whisking a few times.
-Turn heat up to medium-high and add the 1/2 cup plus 3 tablespoons flour and cook, whisking, until it turns very lightly golden, about two minutes.
+- Add ½ cup butter to the empty pot and melt over medium heat.
+Add 1 shallot, and cook for a minute or so until softened but not brown, whisking a few times.
+Turn heat up to medium-high and add the ½ cup plus 3 Tablespoons flour and cook, whisking, until it turns very lightly golden, about two minutes.
 It will be quite lumpy, don't worry, this is fine.

 - Pour in the stock with the mushrooms, whisking while adding to the flour mixture.
 The lumps will even out as you pour and whisk.
-Add the 2 tablespoons soy sauce, and about 1/4 teaspoon fresh ground pepper (or to your liking- you'll taste again later to add additional if desired).
+Add 2 Tablespoons soy sauce, and about ¼ teaspoon fresh ground pepper (or to your liking- you'll taste again later to add additional if desired).

 - Bring mixture to a boil, then reduce heat and simmer, uncovered, until gravy is reduced by at least a third, and to your liking, thickness wise (about 20 minutes, depending on how hard of a simmer is going on).
 Taste for seasoning and add 1 teaspoon salt (more or less, as desired) and additional pepper if needed.